PostHog/posthog.com/contents/handbook/current-status.md

 We have a bunch of awesome products generating revenue.
 Since last quarter:

-- Feature flags and experiments has got product market fit
+- Feature flags and experiments has got product-market fit
 - We've got a warehouse with early meaningful usage
 - We figured out notebooks vs PostHog 3000 and have shipped a new UX for everyone
 - Web analytics has been shipped and is getting plenty of usage